 How much does it cost to borrow with loanDepot?

 Costs can vary depending on things like your credit score and the type of loan you’re interested in.
-If you’re taking out a mortgage, be prepared to put up a down payment of 10% to 20% of your home’s purchase price.
+If you’re taking out a mortgage, be prepared to put up a down payment of 10% to 20% of your home’s purchase price — though some programs allow you to put down less.
 You should also expect to pay appraisal fees, closing fees, prepaid interest on top of home-purchasing costs like property tax and insurance.

 Compare loanDepot to other online loan providers